whwh456/Trattack/readme.md

 - `keras_support_old/` is the implementations of our model using keras, note we will not maintain keras version of our model any more.
 - `results/` all training and predict results will be saved at this place.
 - `visualization_and_analysis/` includes python code to draw some charts of experimental results in the paper.
+- `resultA/` experimental evaluation of adversarial attack and adversarial defense in terms of accuracy.
+- `resultB/` experimental evaluation of adversarial attack and adversarial defense in terms of loss.
+- `resultC/` experimental evaluation of adversarial attack and adversarial defense in terms of recall.

 # Detail Usage for Each File